 Tram 28 is also notorious for pick pockets.
 And you’ll be squinting at lovely neighborhoods through dirty windows.

 If you want a tram experience, hop on the Elevator da Glória in Restauradores Square or Elevator da Bica on Rua de São Paulo.
-Both head up to Bairro Alto.
+Both are quick rides up to Bairro Alto.

 2. Santa Justa Elevator